MarinkoBa/Hate-Speech-Classification/README.md

 Tratz-Weinmann@stud.uni-heidelberg.de

 ### Existing code fragments:
- We do not use any existing code, but we are using the example project from the tutorial as basis for our project structure and existing libraries thnat are listed in the requirements.txt.
+ We do not use any existing code, but we are using the example project from the tutorial as basis for our project structure and existing libraries that are listed in the requirements.txt.

 ## Project State